AskAlice/search.emu.sh/README.md

 ## Adding an implementation that is live and maintained by me

 Follow the instructions above, but use the below query.
 Note this won't use the keys for CryptoCompare or the Google Cloud natural language API.
-Please don't set the query param to use my API keys as I could end up getting billed for it personally.
+Please don't set the `useApiKeys` query param to use my API keys as I could end up getting billed for it personally.

 ```sql
 INSERT INTO "keywords" ("id", "short_name", "keyword", "favicon_url", "url", "safe_for_autoreplace", "originating_url", "date_created", "usage_count", "input_encodings", "suggest_url", "prepopulate_id", "created_by_policy", "last_modified", "sync_guid", "alternate_urls", "image_url", "search_url_post_params", "suggest_url_post_params", "image_url_post_params", "new_tab_url", "last_visited", "created_from_play_api")